zentrocdot/LazyImageUpscaler/README.md

 diffusion models such as the Stable Diffusion models for upscaling.</p>

 <p align="justify">Every programming language has its own way to handle
-downscaling or upscaling of images.</p>
+downscaling or upscaling of images.
+In the context of this application, I will limit myself to the possibilities offered by  <i>Bash</i> in combination with
+<i>Python</i>.</p>

 ## Installation